-The Kontakt version of Adam Monroe's Austrian Grand Piano is cross-platform, and is maintained by Native Instruments, all the programming and effects being done through them.
-Some simple scripting is done by us.
-The VST, Audio Unit, and AAX are programmed entirely by us.
-The goal in any sample library that is also a VSTi (virtual instrument), Audio Unit, or AAX plugin is to attempt to match the performance of the Kontakt Player.
+The Kontakt version of Adam Monroe's Austrian Grand Piano is now depreciated (1/9/2020).
+The VST, Audio Unit, and AAX versions are programmed entirely by us.
+The goal in any sample library that is also a VSTi (virtual instrument), Audio Unit (AU), or AAX plugin is to attempt to match the performance of the Kontakt Player.
 With this library, we feel like we have done just that.

 work just as well as the Kontakt version.

 Why develop a VST, Audio Unit, or AAX version at all?
-Although a great piece of software, the Full version of Kontakt (required to run 3rd party sample libraries) is expensive.
-Developing a VST and Audio Unit version that anyone can use does not add significant time to the development of a piano sample library - most of the time is spent sampling and processing the samples - so it's a real no-brainer.
+Although a great piece of software, the Full version of Kontakt (required to run 3rd party sample libraries) is expensive (or the developer has to pay a licensing fee to Native Instrumetns).
+And essentially, Kontakt is middleware.
+Developing VST, Audio Unit, and AAX versions that anyone can use in any DAW does not add significant time to the development of a piano sample library - most of the time is spent sampling and processing the samples - so it's a real no-brainer.

-Audio engineering is a large part of creating a VST or Audio Unit, but the sounds of this ground piano have barely been processed.
-A little of the mid and high frequencies were rolled back in the piano's lower range, and the samples were de-noised, but other than that, this library is nearly a direct translation of the sound of a 100 year old Austrian Grand Piano.
+Audio engineering is a large part of creating a VST, Audio Unit, or AAX plugin, but the sounds of this grand piano have barely been processed.
+A little of the mid and high frequencies were rolled back in the piano's lower range, and the samples were de-noised, but other than that, this library is nearly a direct translation of the sound of a 100-year-old Austrian Grand Piano.

 This plugin now supports real-time sample rate conversion via cubic interpolation with Catmull-Rom splines.
 As long as you are using a 44.1, 48, 88.2, or 96 kHz sample rate, the plugin will automatically detect your sample rate and adjust itself accordingly.